Intro

 Given a range of commits to search between, one way to locate the performance change is by going through all commits in order and measuring the performance in each one to locate the commit with the first performance improvement or degradation.
 This can be achieved in linear time, which is considered very slow given the extra time taken by the performance measurement tools with each step in the search.
 The process of rebuilding QEMU itself with each search step is a big time consumer as well.
 To optimize this process, a faster search algorithm must be used, which makes binary search a great fit for this use case.

-Git provides a command for abstracting the process of binary searching a git repository.
-This is the git bissect command which works be specifying two commit hashes to search in between.
-The default keywords for progressing through the commits in the search range are git bissect good and git bissect bad.
-The script overrides these two terms with the more descriptive git bissect fast and git bissect slow to better suit our use case.
+command which works be specifying two commit hashes to search in between.
+The default keywords for progressing through the commits in the search range are git bissect good

 The performance tools used for measurements are Perf and Callgrind.
 The choice of the underling tool is left for the user.
 As a guideline, Perf is quicker and can be used for detecting relatively big performance changes.
 On the other hand, Callgrind is slower, but it’s more precise and stable, so it can be used for detecting small performance changes.
 For a detailed comparison between the two tools, please refer to the “Measuring Basic Performance Metrics of QEMU” report.